openhie/instant/core/kubernetes/README.md

 ## Initial OpenHIM Config

-We have included a useful set of scripts to initialise the OpenHIM and set it up to communicate with the HAPI-FHIR server.
+We have included a useful set of scripts to initialize the OpenHIM and set it up to communicate with the HAPI-FHIR server.
 This will change the default user's password of the OpenHIM to `instant101`, and create a channel configured to route traffic to the HAPI-FHIR instance.
 From the `kubernetes` directory, use the following command to implement:

 ```bash
 ./importer/k8s.sh up